etaagen/etaagen/README.md

 ### Hi there 👋 I'm Ellie

 As a Data Scientist, I am passionate about transforming complex data into actionable insights using statistical analysis and predictive models to drive business impact and decision making capabilities.
-I have over 8️⃣ years of experience in quantitative analytics to solve real-world problems in commercial Life Science R&D and academic research, and I continuously seek to learn and foster a collaborative and adaptable team environment.
+I have over 8️⃣ years of experience using data science to solve real-world problems in commercial Life Science R&D and academic research, and I continuously seek to learn and foster a collaborative and adaptable team environment.

 ### 🚀 Top Skills
 * Proficient in data querying with **SQL**, and scripting with **Python and R**.